Groupoid Twisted Partial Actions: Twisted Partial Actions on -monoids

-Since $\alpha_x$ is a $\mathbb{K}$-algebra isomorphism, it is a $\mathbb{K}$-map.
+Since $\alpha_g$ is a $\mathbb{K}$-algebra isomorphism, it is a $\mathbb{K}$-map.
 Hence,

 However, $A$ is $\mathbb{K}$-cancellative.
-Taking $a = 1_{x^{-1}}1_y1_{yz}$, it implies that $\alpha_x(a) \neq 0$, then
+Taking $a = 1_{g^{-1}}1_h1_{hk}$, it implies that $\alpha_g(a) \neq 0$, then

-for all $(x,y,z) \in \G^3$.
+for all $(g,h,k) \in \G^{(3)}$.

-(b): By a similar argumentation of (a), taking $w_{x,y} = (R_{\sigma(x,y)}, L_{\sigma(x,y)})$, we have that the items (i)-(vi) of Definitions \ref{deftpak} and \ref{def_pa_monoid} imply (i)-(vi) of Definition \ref{def21} if, and only if, the ideals $A_x$ and isomorphisms $\theta_x$ are compatible with the sum in $A$.
+(b): By a similar argumentation of (a), taking $w_{g,h} = (R_{\sigma(g,h)}, L_{\sigma(g,h)})$, we have that the items (i)-(vi) of Definitions \ref{deftpak} and \ref{def_pa_monoid} imply (i)-(vi) of Definition \ref{def21} if and only if the ideals $A_g$ and isomorphisms $\theta_g$ are compatible with the sum in $A$.

-Now, if every element of $A_x = D_x$ is of the form $k1_x$, $x \in \G$, $k \in \mathbb{K}$, then every element in $D_xD_{xy}$ is of the form $k1_x1_{xy}$, for $x, y \in \G$, $k \in \mathbb{K}$.
-In fact, if $a \in D_xD_{xy}$, thus $a = \sum b_ic_i$, where $b_i \in D_x$, $c_i \in D_{xy}$.
-By assumption, $b_i = k_{b_i}1_x$ and $c_i = k_{c_1}1_{xy}$ for some $k_{b_i}, k_{c_i} \in \mathbb{K}$.
+Now, if every element of $A_g = D_g$ is of the form $\ell1_g$, $g \in \G$, $\ell \in \mathbb{K}$, then every element in $D_gD_{gh}$ is of the form $\ell1_g1_{gh}$, for $(g, h) \in \G^{(2)}$, $\ell \in \mathbb{K}$.
+In fact, if $a \in D_gD_{gh}$, thus $a = \sum b_ic_i$, where $b_i \in D_g$, $c_i \in D_{gh}$.
+By assumption, $b_i = \ell_{b_i}1_g$ and $c_i = \ell_{c_i}1_{gh}$ for some $\ell_{b_i}, \ell_{c_i} \in \mathbb{K}$.
 Thus,

-where $k = \sum k_{b_i}k_{c_i} \in \mathbb{K}$.
+where $\ell = \sum \ell_{b_i}\ell_{c_i} \in \mathbb{K}$.
 This writing is unique since $A$ is $\mathbb{K}$-cancellative.
 Therefore every multiplier is of the form we need in (a).

-Furthermore, we can induce a sum in $A_x$ by the sum in $\mathbb{K}$.
-In fact, $k_1 1_x + k_2 1_x = (k_1 + k_2)1_x$, for all $k_1,k_2 \in \mathbb{K}$, $x \in \G$.
-Since $\theta_x$ a $\mathbb{K}$-map, we obtain
+Furthermore, we can induce a sum in $A_g$ by the sum in $\mathbb{K}$.
+In fact, $\ell_1 1_g + \ell_2 1_g = (\ell_1 + \ell_2)1_g$, for all $\ell_1,\ell_2 \in \mathbb{K}$, $g \in \G$.
+Since $\theta_g$ a $\mathbb{K}$-map, we obtain

-that is, $\theta_x$ is a ring isomorphism and $A_x$ is a ring ideal, giving us the necessary conditions to apply (b).
-Then, by itens (a) and (b), the map $\alpha \mapsto \alpha'$ is clearly a bijection between the groupoid twisted partial actions of $\G$ on $A$ and the groupoid twisted partial actions of $\G$ on $A'$. \end{proof}
+that is, $\theta_g$ is a ring isomorphism and $A_g$ is a ring ideal, giving us the necessary conditions to apply (b).
+Then, by items (a) and (b), the map $\alpha \mapsto \alpha'$ is clearly a bijection between the groupoid twisted partial actions of $\G$ on $A$ and the groupoid twisted partial actions of $\G$ on $A'$. \end{proof}

-At first sight, the definition of groupoid twisted partial action on a $\mathbb{K}$-semigroup may not seem different of the one of groupoid partial action on a $\mathbb{K}$-semigroup since the twisting $\sigma$ does not appear in the composition of partial isomorphisms.
-However, the real difference can be seen in the construction of crossed products.
+At first glance, the definition of a twisted partial action of a groupoid on a $\mathbb{K}$-monoid may not appear to differ from that of a (non-twisted) partial action, since the twisting $\sigma$ does not intervene in the composition of the partial isomorphisms.
+However, the essential distinction becomes apparent in the construction of the associated crossed products.